What is HIP?

 What are the different plans?

-The Healthy Indiana Plan (HIP) has three pathways to coverage HIP Plus, HIP Basic and HIP Employer Link.
+The Healthy Indiana Plan (HIP) has two pathways to coverage HIP Plus and HIP Basic.

 The initial plan selection for all members is HIP Plus which offers the best value for members.
-HIP Plus has comprehensive benefits including vision and dental.
+HIP Plus has comprehensive benefits including vision, dental and chiropractic services.
 The member pays an affordable monthly POWER account contribution based on income.
 There is no copayment required for receiving services with one exception: using the emergency room where there is no true emergency.

 What happens to the POWER account in the Basic Plan?